tusharjain1082/DiaryJournal.Net/README.md

 it is very important for you to note that like all the journaling and data entry software, this software is memory dependent. because all entries/nodes configuration must be loaded in memory, not entry/node's body but configuration only, body is loaded only when the entry/node is actually selected for actual editing. the software can load and iterate more than 200,000 entries/nodes in just seconds on latest high end computers with ton of memory, but if you want to load and work with more than 200,000 entries/nodes, you need at least 16+ GB RAM and 8+ GB Windows paging file, otherwise software may fail in real time if it loads or works with workload of entries/nodes which overflows the memory.

+as much memory and power your computer has, as much fast and capable and stable this software becomes.

 if you discover a bug, defect, issue, please report it to me.

 if you find this software project eligible for a star, please do star it.